Software-Architecture-HCMUT-242/zalo-phake/chat_management/docs/websocket_ha_implementation.md

 ### 1. Connection Management
 - Each connection has a unique ID
-- Connection data is stored in Redis with metadata
+- Connection data is stored in AWS ElastiCache with metadata
 - Connections are tracked across instances
 - Grace period handling for reconnections

 ### 2. Message Delivery
-- Messages are published to Redis channels
+- Messages are published to AWS ElastiCache channels
 - Each instance has a PubSub listener
 - Local connections receive messages directly
-- Remote connections receive via Redis PubSub
+- Remote connections receive via AWS ElastiCache PubSub

 ### 3. Status Tracking
 - User status is stored in Firestore